Barcelona Sagrada Familia towers guide

 Can you go up the towers at Sagrada Familia?

 Yes, but only with a specific tower-access ticket or a guided tour that includes it.
 Standard basilica admission does not automatically include tower entry.
+All tickets are sold online only — there is no counter at the venue.

 What is inside the towers?